 - That it’s not that fucking serious.
 Whatever it is, it’s just not. that. serious.

 - That forgiveness is a gift we give ourselves.

 - That it is our stories which bind us together.

 - That we are, all of us, threads in the tapestry of life.
 We cannot exist without each other.

 - I believe in love, compassion, and faith.
 (And the Oxford comma.)

 - Choosing not to have an opinion is highly underrated.
 It’s really okay to have no opinion at all.

 - Not every battle is yours to fight.
 Acknowledge it with grace, and then amplify those who are fighting the fight when you can’t.

-- Our differences can bring us closer together, if we can keep an open mind.
+- I believe our differences can bring us closer together, if we can keep an open mind.

-- The height of wisdom is in the ability to change your mind.
+- That the height of wisdom is in the ability to change your mind.